 You also have the option for a third row in the Model Y, which means you can get seven people in there.
 The Model Y also has an optional tow hitch, which the Model 3 lacks, though it will cost you an extra $1,000

 As for the rest of the design, there isn’t much more to differentiate the two EVs.
 The dash is nearly identical, and you'll get the same glass roof, 15-inch touchscreen control panel, wireless charger, cup holders, power-adjustable seats and vegan-friendly “softer than leather” interior.

 Tesla Model 3 vs Tesla Model Y: Power

 The power you get with the Tesla Model 3 all depends on which version of the car you purchase.
-All of them pack in two motors, but the Standard Plus only comes with rear-wheel drive.
-Long Range and performance models come with all wheel drive, and that offers a little bit more oomph.
+All of them pack in two motors, but the cheapest model only comes with rear-wheel drive.
+Long Range and Performance models come with all wheel drive, and that offers a little bit more oomph.

-So the Standard Model 3 will go from 0-60 in 5.3 seconds, and has a top speed of 140mph.
+So the RWD Model 3 will go from 0-60 in 5.8 seconds, and has a top speed of 140mph.
 Long Range and Performance manage to get to 60mph in a respective 4.2 and 3.1 seconds, and each have top speeds of 145mph and 162mph.

 The Model Y isn’t quite as good in this respect.
-While all models have all wheel drive and beat the Standard Model 3, its acceleration and top speed are lower than the equivalent Model 3.
+While both models have all wheel drive and beat the standard Model 3, its acceleration and top speed are lower than the equivalent Model 3.
 Long Range manages 0-60 in 4.8 seconds, while the Performance manages it in 3.5 seconds.
 Both models have a respective 135mph and 155 mph top speed.